-The impacts of climate change on flood risk from the unnamed watercourse have not been modelled for this SFRA, as a model covering this watercourse is not available.
+The impacts of climate change on flood risk from the ordinary watercourses have not been modelled for this SFRA, as a model covering these watercourses is not available.
 The impacts of climate change must be modelled using the EA's latest allowances for peak river flows to inform whether the site can be safe for its lifetime.
-Any site-specific FRA should produce a detailed model of the unnamed watercourse and include for the most up to date climate change allowances.
+Any site-specific FRA should produce a detailed model of the watercourses and include for the most up to date climate change allowances.